gumdropsteve/SmartRPA/README.md

 > LINK tokens are used to pay node operators for retrieving data for smart contracts and also for deposits placed by node operators as required by contract creators. - [Chainlink docs](https://docs.chain.link/docs/link-token-contracts)

+All of this info is related to your wallet.
+Here's a 4 minute video for setting up your wallet if you don't already have one: https://youtu.be/P7FX_1PePX0

 #### Ethereum (Rinkeby)
 - LINK faucet: https://rinkeby.chain.link
    - Address: 0x01BE23585060835E02B77ef475b0Cc51aA1e0709